Blotch3D/Blotch3D/README.md

 For a good introduction without the math, see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.

-The [Matrix internals](#matrix-internals) section should be studied only when you need a deeper knowledge.
+The following [Matrix internals](#matrix-internals) section should be studied only when you need a deeper knowledge.

 Matrix internals
 ================